 ESPN is also available with Foxtel Now, the streaming service from Foxtel that allows you to watch channels live and enjoy content on demand.
 You can try it out free for 10 days and can cancel anytime since there are no lock-in contracts involved.

-ESPN is part of the Sports channel pack, which buys you access to a variety of sports channels, including all Fox Sports channels, all three beIN SPORTS channels, Eurosport and, of course, two ESPN channels.
+ESPN is part of the Sport channel pack, which buys you access to a variety of sports channels, including all Fox Sports channels, all three beIN SPORTS channels, Eurosport and two ESPN channels.
 All channels stream live via the internet and the total cost is $54 a month.

 Foxtel Now works with a variety of devices, including computers, smartphones, tablets, select Sony Android TVs, Telstra TV, Chromecast/Airplay, PS4 and the Foxtel Now box.

 Watch ESPN with Fetch TV

 Both ESPN and ESPN2 are available with Fetch TV.
 They are part of the Vibe channel pack, which can be yours for just $6 extra a month.
 However, the total price of your subscription will depend on whether you buy your Fetch box outright or subscribe through a broadband provider.

 If you already have Fetch, go to "Manage" and then "Subscriptions" in the menu to get the Vibe pack.
 Or, pick the Ultimate pack and you can enjoy all channels available with Fetch for $20 a month.

-List of sports you can watch on ESPN in Australia
+List of sports and events you can watch on ESPN in Australia

 In Australia, ESPN broadcasts a wide variety of US sports, including basketball, American football, baseball, tennis, UFC, boxing, X Games and ice hockey.
 Here's a quick rundown of the most important competitions you can watch on ESPN: